truont2/Social-Media-API/README.md

 To install this application:
 1. clone the necessary files in the github repository.
-2. Open up the terminal in the index.js file where you will enter npm install.
-This will install the necessary packages needed to run this application.
+2. Open up the terminal in the server.js file where you will open a new terminal and enter "npm install".
+This will install the necessary packages and dependancies needed to run this API.
 3. Application is ready to be used.
 Refer to the Usage section for futher instructions.

 ## Usage